VRwaltzLab/AnotherTrackingSolution/mpnp.md

 and using linearity:
 Total_Error = x^T(Sum(ww^T))x -2(Sum(cw))^Tx + (Sum(c^2))
 and so we get a quadratic program with 6 constraints generated from R^TR = I and an optimization goal of minimizing Total Error.
-This quadratic program has 12 variables, but by using final equation form for Total_error has a fixed number of constants regardless of the initial input size m or n.
+This quadratic program has 12 variables, but by using final equation form for Total_error, the program has a fixed number of constants regardless of the initial input size m or n.
 So this derivation is a linear work O(m) reduction to a small quadratic program
 ## How to solve that quadratic program:
 Many solvers exist.
 Which one is best for this problem is ...